 Priming in Semantic Networks

 Neuroscientists at the University of California, Berkeley have shown that different people have very similar patterns of brain activity when perceiving certain words and concepts.
-The study shows not only that every concept appeals a specific semantic network, but also that the semantic networks seem to be distributed so that different brain areas are involved in the decision-making process.
-Each concept and thus each brand has a unique profile in the semantic network, dependent on all experiences one has with the brand (advertising, recommendations, private use etc.).
-Click here for an explanatory video.
+The study shows not only that every concept appeals to a specific semantic network, but also that the semantic networks seem to be distributed so that different brain areas are involved in the decision-making process.
+Each concept and thus each brand has a unique profile in the semantic network, dependent on all experiences one has with the brand (advertising, recommendations, private use, etc.).

 One method to take advantage of semantic networks is priming.
 If a consumer sees a specific concept, such as the word “spaghetti”, a specific neuronal network gets activated representing this concept.
 Neuronal networks that represent associated concepts (for example, “noodles” and “Italy”) are activated as well.
 As a consequence, semantically associated concepts are more easily accessible and can take influence on the (consumer) behavior – both on conscious and unconscious processes.
 This is a fundamental principle of the human brain and is repeatedly found in numerous studies and experiments over and over again.